MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 Adding this code to your game enables the user to do basic sign-in to Xbox Live on the user's mobile device.

+## Find the game's IDs at Partner Center

+At Partner Center, find the Title ID, SCID, Sandbox ID, and Client ID of your game, to insert into the sign-in code.

-## Find the game's IDs at Partner Center, for Creators
+### Find the game's IDs at Partner Center, for Creators

 1. Go to <a href="https://partner.microsoft.com/en-us/dashboard/" target="_blank">Partner Center</a>.